 So why is this happening?

 The old calories in/ calories out model stated that you are simply eating more each day than your body needs for its daily energy requirements.

 Studies now show us that the science of losing weight isn’t that simple.

-This is because in the past, people have focused on the amount of food you eat each day, and not the type of food.
+This is because in the past, people have focused on the amount of food we need to eat each day, and not the type of food.

 You need the right amount of protein for your weight, and as much fat as you need to feel full.

-These macro nutrients won’t cause the big insulin spikes that carbs do, and will reduce your need to over eat.
+These macro nutrients of fat and protein won’t cause the big insulin spikes that carbs do.
+They will reduce your need to over eat.

 The people who make donuts know that the mix of sweet and fat is irresistible to us – it’s our old caveman traits making life hard for us again.

 So if you’ve tried cutting your calories you’ll know how hard this is.